beatrizbsperes/Efficient-Remote-Sensing-for-Image-Processing/README.md

     - Code the histogram equalization function
     - Check if `histeq(negative(image))==negative(histeq(image))`
     - Perform a contrast stretch clipping the 5% extrema
-    - Play with multi-image operators (e.g. NDVI extraction, change detection, RGB to gray)
+    - Play with multi-image operators (NDVI extraction)

     You can find the notebook [here](task2_point_based_processing.ipynb).